Dr Claire Goodfellow

 I have a PhD in Public Health and Health Policy from the University of Strathclyde, during this programme, I completed a long-term secondment at the McSilver Institute for Policy and Poverty Research at New York University, as well as multiple secondments to the Finnish Association for Mental Health in Helsinki.
 Prior to this, I studied for an MSc in Cognitive Neuroscience at UCL, and also worked in Clinical Psychology settings within the NHS.

 My research is grounded in public health approaches to promoting adolescent mental health.

-My fellowship specifically, focusses on barriers to young people’s help-seeking for mental health problems including aspects such as stigma, and low mental health literacy (or how much they know about mental health and mental health problems).
-The project has a particular focus on experiences of young people in rural and remote areas and will follow a co-production approach to research and dissemination.
-This means I will be working with adolescents to better understand what is important to them in relation to improving their mental health.
+My pervious ESRC Postodoctoral fellowship, focussed on barriers to young people’s help-seeking for mental health problems including aspects such as stigma, and low mental health literacy (or how much they know about mental health and mental health problems).
+The project had a particular focus on experiences of young people in rural and remote areas and followed a co-production approach to research and dissemination.
+I aim to work with adolescents to better understand what is important to them in relation to improving their mental health.

 Previously, I've worked at the SPHSU on an ESRC grant investigating loneliness and wellbeing among adolescents and young people in the UK using secondary data analysis.

 My research interests are focussed on aspects of adolescent mental health including:

 - Associations between mental health literacy and help-seeking intentions.

 - Mental health stigma in adolescence and its impact on help-seeking intention.

 - Mental health stigma and its impacts in a rural context.

 - The social determinants of health, and health inequalities in adolescent mental health.